eculler/data_storytelling/projects/04-audience.md

 For this week's assignment, submit:

 1. A [Jamboard](https://edu.google.com/intl/ALL_us/jamboard/) that defines your audience using words (your own, or quotes from interviews), pictures, your own drawings, videos, published literature about your audience, and/or examples of data stories geared at your audience.
-2. A 3-5 minute video in which your present what you have learned about your audience, to be played in class for peer review
+2. A 3-5 minute video in which your present what you have learned about your audience and the rhetorical situation of your data story, to be played in class for peer review

 using the "Audience Submission Survey" on the [Important Information page of the syllabus]().